Shubham0411/Item-Management-Application/README.md

 # Objective
 We will be providing user input for all the details that are required by different items that include Compuetr Programs, Music Files and Films.

-Inventory.cs is the file that contains the code for the above defined objective.
+Program.cs is the file that contains the code for the above defined objective.
+To reach to Program.cs travell the path Inventory/Inventory/Program.cs